-1. In order to fully update your guest system, open a terminal and run zypper update as root.
+1. In order to fully update your guest system, open a terminal and run zypper update uname -a

-2. Install the make tool and the GNU C compiler using zypper install make gcc uname -a

-- 3. Reboot your guest system in order to activate the updates. - 4.
+- Install the make tool and the GNU C compiler using zypper install make gcc - 3.
+Reboot your guest system in order to activate the updates. - 4.
 Find out which kernel you are running using